 Install a high quality SEO plugin

 Yoast SEO or All-in-One SEO Pack are quality SEO plugins that help you optimize your content.
-Use them to craft SEO titles and descriptions for your pages and posts, which are still relevant and help search engines understand the context of the page.
+Use them to craft SEO titles and descriptions for your pages and posts.
+This helps search engines understand the context of the page.
 Search engines consider each page independently and will index the page based on the content it finds only on that page.

-Tip: The title and meta description are used for the search engine results snippet so a quality title and a powerful description helps not only the search engine, but attracts your visitors.
+Tip: The title and meta description are used for the search engine results snippet so a quality title helps not only the search engine, but attracts your visitors.
 Combine that with a powerful description with a call to action can also encourage the visitor to click on the link.

 Optimize images for SEO and performance